 Where the asset has no residual value and cannot be transferred to any other PE or converted into another form with any value.
 The PE should be aware that some items that are no longer of value in their present form may be used for their parts or converted into scrap metal.
 Such items might be disposed of through auction.

 Destruction is necessary where the cost of disposal is greater than the sale proceeds that are likely to be obtained.
 When arranging for destruction, the PE should ensure that any environmental damage is avoided.
 Recycling opportunities should be identified and used, for example, items such as used cartridges, broken cell phones can be recycled.
-For some items, such as medical waste, radioactive materials, etc., a safe method of destruction is necessary and this may entail considerable cost.
+For some items, such as medical waste, radioactive materials, etc., a safe method of destruction is necessary, and this may entail considerable cost.

 Once an asset has been disposed of, the asset register should be amended accordingly.
 Records should be made of the disposal process and the results obtained, as indicated in Chapter 17.